 I’m still not sure I understand the passion, but I know it’s very real.
 Now that my adult son has moved on to interests of his own, he still loves to ride a train, especially with his dad, who entertains him with tidbits of esoteric information.
 Even if your family doesn’t include “Railfans,” riding behind powerful, steam-spouting locomotives, listening to signal-blowing horns and feeling the rhythm of the rails holds a tremendous allure for most young children, and many of their dads.

 If you’re planning a trip to the Arizona’s Grand Canyon, a ride on the Grand Canyon Railway is a must-do.
-In addition to tasting the good old days of railroading, your family will have the chance to connect with America’s “Wild West” history and experience the awesome beauty of The Grand Canyon from the comfort of a rail seat.
+In addition to tasting the good old days of railroading, your family will have the chance to connect with America’s “Wild West” history.
+Hop aboard to experience the awesome beauty of The Grand Canyon from the comfort of a rail seat.

 Extraordinary care has been employed to restore, refurbish and, in some cases, completely rebuild all of the antique locomotives, cars, tracks and depots by a team of skilled mechanics and craftsmen (many of whom are probably Railfans).
 The railway’s impressive equipment has been rescued from the scrap yards of many former railroads such as the Pennsylvania, the Southern Pacific and the Great Northern.

 Look for the classic train station close to the El Tovar Hotel.
 The Railway now welcomes almost 200,000 passengers a year on its round-trip service between its depot near the South Rim of the canyon, and its station in the town of Williams.